anantshri/html5_attack_and_secure/README.md

+# HTML5 Attack and Secure

+This repository is a collaction of support material of HTML5 Attack and Secure Training provided by Anant Shrivastava.
+This repository is maintained as new sessions are taking and hence the students get to have access to latest updates.

 # About Repository

 This repository is a propriotary material of Anant Shrivastava unless and until otherwise speicific in specific files.